 Specifically, we’ve come to ask ourselves: What in fact should green really mean?
 And, more precisely, what are its requisite parameters and principles?

-While Banayan and I continue to ecobrick our own used plastic, our suspicion grew that solving plastic (and being ‘green’) is not just about new techniques and technologies.
+While Banayan and I continue to ecobrick our own used plastic, our suspicion grew that solving plastic (and being ‘green’) is not just about newer and more effecient technologies.
 Just as significant as what we do is how and why we do it.
 In this aspect, our convictions have crystallized: the wisdom traditions of ancient indigenous cultures are critical to giving meaning and substance to our contemporary concept of green.

 Our title reflects this merging of the modern and indigenous world views that our two ancestral backgrounds embody.